Biden’s Campaign Launch Was A Hilarious Disaster

 Watch just the interview:

+And it turns out, he called Anita Hill to apologize for how she was treated during the Clarence Thomas confirmation hearings in 1991.
+That’ didn’t work out either.
+We get into all of it.

-Then we talk media bias – how awful the coverage of the Mueller Report was and how awful the coverage of the 2020 campaign has been and will be with Tim Graham of the Media Research Center.
+Then we talk media bias: how awful the coverage of the Mueller Report was and how awful coverage of the 2020 elections has been and will be with Tim Graham of the Media Research Center.
 You don’t want to miss it.

 Please help spread the word about The Daily Daily Caller Podcast.
 Please take a minute to rate and review on iTunes, share on social media and be sure to subscribe so you never miss an episode: